 webserver_login is the most important value that you must remember here.
 Go ahead and click on

 Ok.
-Now the next credential to add to the Jenkins Server is Docker Hub credential.
+Now the next credential to add to the Jenkins Server is the Docker Hub credential.

 Note you have to sign up on Docker hub in order to use the free Docker Hub public images.